Azure-Samples/iot-hub-how-to-kepware-edge/README.md

 * if you used a production certificate from a company like Baltimore, DigiCert, etc to set up your IoT Edge device, or a corporate certificate based on a Certificate Authority(CA) that your KepServerEx will already trust, you can skip this step
   * if you used the dev/test-only [convenience scripts](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-create-transparent-gateway-linux#certificate-creation) provided by the Azure IoT engineering team, you need to copy the Root CA certificate from your IoT Edge box.
 You need to get this certificate to a location from which your KepServerEx can read (either copy local to the KepServerEx or a file share it can reach)
     * If you used the instructions above, this certificate will be located at $CERTDIR/certs/azure-iot-test-only.root.ca.cert.pem  (where $CERTDIR is the directory in which you created your dev/test certificates).
-  * on the KepServerEx, using the Certificate Manager MMC console, import the IoT Edge Root CA certificate into its "Trust Root Certification Authorities" store.
-Make sure you do this for the 'local computer', and not 'personal'.
+  * on the KepServerEx, using the Certificate Manager MMC console, import the IoT Edge Root CA certificate into its "Trust Root Certification Authorities" store.  **Make sure you do this for the 'local computer', and not 'personal'**.

 ### Name resolution